Resolved H I observations of local analogs to z ~ 1 luminous compact blue galaxies: evidence for rotation-supported disks: Sample Selection, Observations, and Data Reduction

 \subsection{GMRT observations and reduction}

-Of our sample of nine galaxies, we observed eight with the GMRT near Pune, India.
+We observed eight galaxies with the GMRT near Pune, India.
 The GMRT is comprised of 30 antennas in a fixed Y-configuration with 14 antennas within 1 km and a maximum baseline of 25 km.
-We observed five galaxies (SDSS0728+3532, SDSS0934+0014, SDSS0936+0106, SDSS1319+5253, and SDSS1402+0955) in January of 2006, and three galaxies (SDSS0119+1452, SDSS0125+0110, and SDSS1507+5511) in January 2007.
-We observed each galaxy during a separate observing session with observations of flux calibrators 3C48, 3C147, and/or 3C286 at the beginning and end of the observing run.
-We interspersed observations of a bright, unresolved, nearby phase calibrator every $\sim 40$ minutes that we selected from the VLA Calibrator manual for a typical observing session of $\sim 9$ hours.
-We flagged and calibrated the data using the Astronomical Image Processing System (AIPS)\footnotemark{} data reduction package using the standard procedures.
+We observed five galaxies (SDSS0728+3532, SDSS0934+0014, SDSS0936+0106, SDSS1319+5253, and SDSS1402+0955) in January 2006, along with three additional galaxies (SDSS0119+1452, SDSS0125+0110, and SDSS1507+5511) in January 2007.
+We observed each galaxy during a separate session with measurements of flux calibrators 3C48, 3C147, and/or 3C286 at the beginning and end of the observing run.
+We interspersed observations of a bright, unresolved, nearby phase calibrator every $\sim 40$ minutes that we selected from the VLA calibrator manual for a typical observing session of $\sim 9$ hours.
+We flagged and calibrated the data using the Astronomical Image Processing System (AIPS)\footnote{aips.nrao.edu} data reduction package using the standard procedures.
 For the GMRT this requires doing an initial calibration for a single, RFI-free channel before flagging and calibrating the full observing band.
 We made data cubes from the inner 50 channels (out of an original 128 channels with a channel width of $\rm \sim 13.7\ km\ s^{-1}$) using the AIPS task IMAGR.
 For each galaxy, we made two different cubes: a ``low-resolution'' cube (typically $\sim 50''-60''$) made from baselines shorter than $\rm 5\ k\lambda$, and a ``high-resolution'' cube (typically $5''-20''$) made with a larger UV range (made from baselines out to $\rm 50\ k\lambda - 120\ k\lambda$).
 When making the high-resolution cubes, we chose robustness parameters, UV tapers, and UV ranges for each galaxy in order to maximize the resolution while maintaining a high level of signal to noise.
 We cleaned the data cubes using the number of iterations necessary for the total flux of the clean components in a central channel to reach a plateau so as not to incorporate too many negative clean components.
 See Table \ref{fig:cubes} for the imaging parameters used for each galaxy.